hdShang/arxiv-daily/docs/cs-RO/2025-06-03/papers/250602622v1-horus-a-mixed-reality-interface-for-managing-teams-of-mobile-robots.md

 ---
 layout: default
-title: HORUS: A Mixed Reality Interface for Managing Teams of Mobile Robots
+title: "HORUS: A Mixed Reality Interface for Managing Teams of Mobile Robots"
 ---

 # HORUS: A Mixed Reality Interface for Managing Teams of Mobile Robots